New to DS

 Please note: Accommodations are not retroactive for pasts assignments or tests.

-Once your Application for Accommodations has been submitted, please contact DS to schedule an Access Planning Meeting (APM) with the DS director.
+Once your Application for Accommodations has been submitted, DS will contact you to schedule an Access Planning Meeting (APM) with the DS director.
 Appointments can be made by either calling the DS office at 206.934.3697 or emailing the DS office at ds@seattlecolleges.edu.
 Remote and in-person meetings are available

 Accommodations for placement testing will also be arranged if needed and appropriate.